open-decision/open-decision/packages/api/API/README.md

 First, fork the backend using your Github account.

 Now, to deploy manually on Heroku, create a new app with a free dyno.
-Set the following config variables in the ["Settings" tab -> Config Vars page](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard).
-[Click here](https://djecrety.ir/) to generate two unique secret keys.
+Set the following config variables in the "Settings" tab -> Config Vars page.
+Use a secret key generator [like this one](https://djecrety.ir/) to generate two unique secret keys.

 ```
 NODE_ENV = production